 Explore our work with Brazil:

-December 2013: Maryland Governor Martin O’Malley and Rio de Janeiro Governor Sergio Cabral launched a partnership to share best practices for keeping the iconic bays in both states – the Guanabara in Rio and the Chesapeake in Maryland – clean, healthy and sustainable.
+December 2013: Former Maryland Governor Martin O’Malley and Former Rio de Janeiro Governor Sergio Cabral launched a partnership to share best practices Exit for keeping the iconic bays in both states – the Guanabara in Rio and the Chesapeake in Maryland – clean, healthy and sustainable.
 EPA helped facilitate this partnership through a series of technical exchanges where government officials and stakeholders from both bays shared information on their challenges and programs, and on strategies for the future.
-EPA will continue to support this partnership through technical assistance on priority topics.
+EPA continues to support this partnership through technical assistance on priority topics.

 Follow Up to the Joint Initiative on Urban Sustainability (JIUS)